clarkgrangerc/DM-SL/Assignment-1.md

 The figure 2.5. shows the series of RMSE at every value of K, the red line indicate the k which generate the minimum RMSE.
-In this case the k value which minimize the RMSE for S65 AMG trim is 25.
-However this value will change any time we generate a new random sample, to decide the best k we repeated the process ten times and then we took the average of the minium k.
+In this case the k value which minimize the RMSE for S65 AMG trim is 3.
+However this value will change any time we generate a new random sample, to decide the best k we repeated the process ten times and then we took the average of the minimum k.

 ### Figure 2.6.